/

 3. Formatting Tags

-What is readable in a to a user in a rich text field in the legacy system may have proprietary formatting tags behind the scenes.
-For example, while later versions of GoldMine run exclusively on Microsoft SQL Server, the memo field of the Mailbox (email) table contains proprietary tags that need to be removed in order for the email body to be readable in a new CRM system.
+What is readable to a user in a rich text field in the legacy system may have proprietary formatting tags behind the scenes.
+For example, while later versions of GoldMine run exclusively on Microsoft SQL Server, the memo field in the Mailbox (email) table contains proprietary tags that need to be removed for the email body to be readable in a new CRM system.

 4. BLOB Fields

 If you’re halfway through a CRM implementation project and discover that there’s no one who can properly extract legacy system data, can you call in a data extraction specialist to save the day?
-Yes, but that specialist may need to understand and get involved in the bigger picture.
+Yes, but that specialist may need to understand and engage with the bigger picture.

-Data extraction should be part of the overall implementation process and will not be optimal if performed in isolation and/or in a time crunch.
-It’s always better to ensure ahead of time that informed data extraction is part of the project plan.
+Data extraction should be part of the overall implementation process and will be suboptimal if performed in isolation or in a time crunch.
+It’s always better to ensure, ahead of time, that informed data extraction is part of the project plan.